angrybacon/doomsday-wiki/markdown/chapters/meandeck/matchups.md

 With this chapter we want to give you a brief overview over the most relevant matchups in the current meta.
 We try to keep everything short and easy to read.

-To keep verything easy to read, we organized every matchup as follows:
+To keep everything easy to read, we organized every matchup as follows:

 1. **Opposing deck name**
 1. **Gameplan**: a short 1 or 2 sentences summary of the matchup